qdrant/landing_page/qdrant-landing/content/articles/modern-sparse-neural-retrieval.md

 ![External Document Expansion with docT5query](/articles_data/modern-sparse-neural-retrieval/docT5queryDocumentExpansion.png) `docT5query` is the most used document expansion model.
-It is based on a [Text-to-Text Transfer Transformer (T5)](https://huggingface.co/docs/transformers/en/model_doc/t5) model trained to generate top-k possible queries for which the given document would be an answer.
+It is based on the [Text-to-Text Transfer Transformer (T5)](https://huggingface.co/docs/transformers/en/model_doc/t5) model trained to generate top-k possible queries for which the given document would be an answer.
 These predicted short queries (up to ~50-60 words) can have repetitions in them, so it also contributes to the frequency of the terms if the term frequency is considered by the retriever.